Jaune Quick-to-See Smith: 1990s

-In the 1990s, Smith began her I See Red series, which she has continued on and off through this day.
+In the 1990s, Smith began her I See Red series, which she continued on and off for the rest of her life.
 Paintings in this series were initially exhibited at Bernice Steinbaum Gallery in 1992, in conjunction with protests regarding the Columbian quincentenary.
 As Erin Valentino describes in Third Text in 1997, "The paintings in this series employ numerous kinds of imagery from an abundance of sources and in a variety of associations: high, mass, consumer, popular, national, mainstream and vernacular cultures, avant-garde (modernist) imagery and so-called Indian imagery in the form of found objects, photographs, scientific illustrations, fabric swatches, bumper stickers, maps, cartoon imagery, advertisements, newspaper cut-outs and visual quotations of her own work, to name some."
 Here, she juxtaposes stereotypical commodification of native American cultures with visual reminders of their colonizer's legacies.
-The style of these paintings, with their collage, layered, and misty environments, are reminiscent of that of Robert Rauschenberg and Jasper Johns, their subject matter reminiscent of Andy Warhol, too.
+The style of these paintings, with their collage, layered, and misty environments, have been compared to the techniques and imagery of Robert Rauschenberg and Jasper Johns.
+Likewise, their pop-art reminiscent subject matter references the work of Andy Warhol.

 2000s

-Smith has consistently addressed respect for nature, animals, and human kind.
-Her interest in these topics lies in her exploration of the adverse socio-cultural circumstances created for Native Americans by the government; this umbrella term refers to the health, sovereignty, and rights of Native Americans.
-She is able to put her studies into practice by avoiding toxic art supplies and minimizing excessive art storage space.
+Smith consistently addressed respect for nature, animals, and human kind.
+Her interest in these topics lay in her exploration of the adverse socio-cultural circumstances (including health, sovereignty, and rights) created for Native Americans by the government.
+She put her studies into practice by avoiding toxic art supplies and minimizing excessive art storage space.

-Today, Smith's paintings still contain contemporary cultural signifiers and collaged elements.
-References to the Lone Ranger, Tonto, Snow White, Altoids, Krispy Kreme, Fritos, etc., all serve to critique the rampant consumerism of American culture, and how this culture benefits off of the exploitation of Native American cultures.
-She uses humor in a cartoonish way to bemoan the corruption of nature and mock the shallowness of contemporary culture.
+Smith's paintings contained contemporary cultural signifiers and collaged elements.
+References to the Lone Ranger, Tonto, Snow White, Altoids, Krispy Kreme, Fritos, etc., all served to critique the rampant consumerism of American culture, and how this culture benefits from the exploitation of Native American cultures.
+She used humor in a cartoonish way to bemoan the corruption of nature and mock the shallowness of contemporary culture.